nickmaccarthy/Tattle/docs/install.rst

 Getting Started - Install & Setup
 =================================

 Installing Tattle is pretty simple process.
 Tattle was written in Python, and was designed to work within a `virtualenv <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.
-The first steps for getting Tattle installed are ensuring you have Python 2.7 installed on your system, as well as `pip <https://pypi.python.org/pypi/pip>`_ and `virtualenv <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ ( typically installing python 2.7 on a modern linux system is as easy as ``apt-get install python27 python27-virtualenv python27-pip`` for Debian based systems (such as Ubunut) or ``yum install python27 python27-pip python27-virtualenv`` for CentOS based users )
+The first steps for getting Tattle installed are ensuring you have Python 2.7 installed on your system, as well as `pip <https://pypi.python.org/pypi/pip>`_ and `virtualenv <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ ( typically installing python 2.7 on a modern linux system is as easy as ``apt-get install python27 python27-virtualenv python27-pip`` for Debian based systems (such as Ubuntu) or ``yum install python27 python27-pip python27-virtualenv`` for CentOS based users )

 .. note::
-    If you already have python 2.7.10 or above installed, then you should already have pip installed.
-You can typlically install virtualenv with pip as well
+    If you already have python 2.7.10 or above installed, then you should already have `pip`.
+You can typically install virtualenv with pip as well

 After `Python 2.7`, `pip` and `virtualenv` have been installed, you will need ensure you have `git` installed ( ``apt-get install git``) to clone the repository where Tattle is located.

 .. note::
-    If you dont have `git` installed, you can also download the zip file for Tattle from the `Tattle Github <https://github.com/nickmaccarthy/Tattle>`_ page and unzip it manually to a directory of your choice.
+    We use git to pull down the source code for Tattle.
+If you dont have or want to install `git`, you can also download the zip file for Tattle from the `Tattle Github <https://github.com/nickmaccarthy/Tattle>`_ page and unzip it manually to a directory of your choice.

 After you have these base applications installed, check our the :ref:`setup-tattle` section to continue.